Skip to main content

 Ribble Motor Services

+Those red and cream buses became a familiar sight rolling through cobbled town centres, seaside promenades and winding country lanes.
 I only ever saw a Ribble bus in service once.
-When I was seven I traveled with my family from Glasgow to Morecombe in 1959 and stood gaping in amazement at my first ever view of a rear-engined double decker bus.
+When I was seven I traveled with my family from Glasgow to Morecambe in 1959 and stood gaping in amazement at my first ever view of a rear-engined double decker bus.

-Ribble Motor Services History
+Ribble Motor Services History #

 • 1919: Founded in Preston, Lancs.
 The original livery was a dark red base with cream lining.